 Suzie Notton is a skilled strategist and litigator who thrives on helping clients navigate challenging legal issues.
-Her practice focuses on complex commercial litigation and business disputes, government investigations, and professional liability actions.
+Her practice focuses on complex commercial litigation and business disputes, investigations, employment disputes, and professional liability actions.
 Suzie uses her experience as a former investment banker to benefit her clients by leveraging her business acumen and experience distilling complex ideas, industries, and organizations into a form that is concise, persuasive, and easy to understand.
 Her ability to quickly interpret the business environment at issue and the incentives at play has repeatedly enabled Suzie to craft effective legal arguments and achieve just and fair results for her clients.
 Her engaging, approachable manner, and her stellar communication skills have allowed her to guide numerous clients through high-stakes situations—both in the boardroom and in the courtroom.

 Suzie earned her J.D. magna cum laude from Northwestern University School of Law, where she was a special sections editor for the Northwestern University Law Review and elected a member of the Order of the Coif.
 While in law school, Suzie worked in the Bluhm Legal Clinic’s Center on Wrongful Convictions of Youth.
 Suzie earned dual bachelor’s degrees in Finance and Accountancy from the University of Illinois at Urbana-Champaign, where she graduated with highest honors and was named to the University’s Bronze Tablet.

 When not practicing law, Suzie enjoys traveling, reading fiction novels, and gardening.